 The evolution of spam checkers and their role in email deliverability

-Warmy.io is a complex technology made to improve email delivery.
+Warmy.io is an email warmup tool made to improve email delivery.
 It surpasses conventional spam detectors in that it offers a comprehensive study of email deliverability across different providers in addition to screening for typical spam triggers.

-• Spam Triggers.
+- Spam triggers.
 Checks emails for common spam keywords and formatting errors.
+Related Reading: Why are My Emails Going to Spam or Junk?
+[Solved]

-• Email Deliverability.
-Assesses how emails perform across different email providers.
+- Email deliverability.Ā Assesses how emails perform across different email providers.

-• Blacklist Status.
+- Blacklist status.
 Checks if the IP or domain is listed on any spam blacklists.
+Related Reading: DNSBL Blacklist: Everything You Need to Know

-• Authentication Protocols.
-Ensures protocols like SPF, DKIM, and DMARC are present and correctly set up.
+- Authentication protocols.Ā Ensures protocols like SPF, DKIM, and DMARC are present and correctly set up.

-• Comprehensive Analysis.
-Provides detailed feedback on aspects that could affect email deliverability.
+- Comprehensive analysis.Ā Provides detailed feedback on aspects that could affect email deliverability.

-Start by copying a list of provided email addresses.
+Start by copying the list of provided email addresses.
 Most email clients allow you to separate these addresses with a comma.

 Paste the copied email addresses into the “To:” section of your email client.
 Type your message and click the “Send” button.